 L’Objet à la Plage9 Main St., Southampton | 631.259.2644

-This is the first stand-alone shop for home brand L'Objet, and while luxe, globally sourced décor and objets-d'art are founder-slash-curator Elad Yifrach's specialty, there's plenty on offer that's unique to the Hamptons: think one-of-a-kind Fortuny surfboards, Martone Cycling bikes, and a home fragrance collab with Obeah NYC.
+This was the first stand-alone shop for home brand L'Objet, and while luxe, globally sourced décor and objets-d'art are founder-slash-curator Elad Yifrach's specialty, there's plenty on offer that's unique to the Hamptons: think one-of-a-kind Fortuny surfboards, Martone Cycling bikes, and a home fragrance collab with Obeah NYC.

 Love Adorned156 Main St., Amagansett | 631.267.7720

 This spinoff from the flagship in Nolita (there's also one in Los Angeles) has a cool, beachy, vintage vibe.
 You'll find all the things you've come to expect from this impeccably curated spot: exquisite and edgy jewelry, beautiful ceramics for the kitchen, and subtly exotic home goods.
 The store is currently hosting a special selection of Mara Hoffman pieces, including an exclusive tote bag, swim, and a anklet collaboration between Mara and Love Adorned's Lori Leven. .